- Home

 This was also evident in the blue zone study, as almost all of the centenarians had a life partner or were in committed relationships.

-If you’re single and would like to be in a relationship, do remember that it’s never too late to fall in love or meet the right person.
+If you’re single and would like to be in a relationship, remember that it’s never too late to fall in love or meet the right person.
 If you’d like to meet someone, you might want to think about joining the Rest Less dating site.

 Final thoughts…

 It may seem that longevity is out of our control, but that couldn’t be further from the truth.
-There are many things we can do to add years to our life… and more good news is that many of these acts will bring us joy and meaning too.
+There are many things we can do to add years to our life…and more good news is that many of these acts will bring us joy and meaning too.

 Eating right and staying active are of course extremely important, but we should also take time to prioritise our social connections, find purpose, and enjoy time to relax.

-And sometimes it’s the small things that make the biggest difference – whether that’s stopping eating when you’re only 80% full or enjoying a glass of wine at 5pm each day, like the Sardinian centenarians!
+Sometimes it’s the small things that make the biggest difference – whether that’s stopping eating when you’re only 80% full or enjoying a glass of wine at 5pm each day, like the Sardinian centenarians!

-For more related reading, you might want to check our our articles; 7 diet habits that may boost longevity and Could telomere length be the key to healthier ageing.
+For more related reading, you might want to check out our articles; 7 diet habits that may boost longevity and Could telomere length be the key to healthier ageing.
 Or why not tune into our upcoming event on unlocking your healthspan over on the Rest Less Events platform?

 Are you surprised by any of these tips?
 Or do you have any of your own suggestions for staying happy and healthy that you’d like to share?
 We’d love to hear from you in the comments below.